Digital Addressable Lighting Interface: Device groups

 This method has the advantage of being immune to synchronization effects as described above.

-This method has the disadvantage of requiring each ballast to be programmed with the required group numbers and scene information.
+This method has the disadvantage of requiring each ballast to be programmed once, by a DALI master, with the required group numbers and scene information.
 The fade time can still be configured on the fly, if required.

 Broadcast

 Using the DALI Broadcast command, all control gear will change to that level, e.g.: